Lumavate-Team/documentation/docs/2-development.rst

 	   The upload image field is the last section located at the bottom of the Add Version page.

         .. warning::
 		Different tools accept different file types.
-If you are experiencing problems finding your file when trying to upload it, check to make sure it is the correct file type for the tool you are creating.
-For more information, please visit the :ref:`widget <widget port>.`, :ref:`microservice <microservice port>`, or :ref:`component-set <component-set port>` page.
+Check to make sure it is the correct file type for the tool you are creating if you are experiencing problems finding your file.
+For more information, please visit the :ref:`widget <widget port>`, :ref:`microservice <microservice port>`, or :ref:`component-set <component-set port>` page.

    b) To use an existing version:

-      - Open the version template drop-down located in the first section at the top of the Add Version form.
+      - Open the version template drop-down located at the top of the Add Version form in the first section.
 Select the version you wish to use as your base.

         .. figure:: ../images/versionfield.PNG
 	   :align: center
 	   :width: 400px
 	   :alt: Image of the version template field

-	   The version template field is the first section located at the top of the Add Version page.
-It will default to No Version if no version is selected.
+	   The version template field is the first section of the Add Version page.
 The page will automatically update when a version is selected from the drop-down clearing any previously filled-out fields.

-      - All of the fields other than the version number field should have updated with the previous version’s information.
+      - All fields other than the version number field should have updated with the previous version’s information.
 Fill out the Version Number field with the new version’s version number.

         .. note::
 		Component-sets will also need a new image uploaded as the previous version’s image will not carry over.
-Widgets and microservices will populate with the previous version’s image.

 #.
 Fill-out any additional fields that your tool requires.